 Rachel Tallon, Wellington Institute of Technology, New Zealand

-Massimiliano Tarozzi, UCL Institute of Education, UK & University of Bologna, Italy
+Massimiliano Tarozzi, IOE, UCL's Faculty of Education and Society & University of Bologna, Italy

 Yusuf Waghid, Stellenbosch University, South Africa

 Su Yeon Park, Korea International Cooperation Agency, South Korea

 Book Reviews Editor

 The International Journal of Development Education and Global Learning (IJDEGL) is published twice a year, in June and December.

 All articles published in IJDEGL are licensed under the Creative Commons Attribution License (CC-BY) 4.0 international license agreement and published open access, making them immediately and freely available to read and download.
 The CC BY license agreement allows authors to retain copyright while allowing others to copy, distribute, and make some uses of the work.
 Further information regarding this can be found at https://creativecommons.org/licenses/by/4.0/ and licensing terms and conditions can be found in our Journals Editorial Policy.